 Just as important with this surgery, however, is to prepare for your recovery.
 You have to remember that a tummy tuck involves moving abdominal muscles, trimming excess skin, and possibly moving your belly button.
 Plus, you’ll have a long incision.
 This adds up to your not being able to lift anything over a couple of pounds for a period of time.
 You’ll need to line up help with the kids and any household chores.
 Plus, you should fill your prescription for pain medication beforehand and get your recovery area comfy and ready to go.

 General Procedure for a Tummy Tuck

-This procedure(s) can last anywhere from one to four hours.
+This procedure(s) can last anywhere from one to four hours and uses general anesthesia.
 To begin the procedure, an incision is made just above the pubic bone area.
 A horizontal incision is made across the lower abdomen (and sometimes around the back) above the pubic region.
 The excess skin is removed and the abdominal muscles are tightened to provide a firmly contoured and well-defined waistline.
 An additional incision is made around the navel, or belly button to provide results.

 What Is The Recovery Process For A Tummy Tuck?

 The first one to two hours following surgery are spent in the recovery room.
 In order to speed up the healing process, rest and limited movement are advised.
 Stitches are removed shortly after surgery.
 Normal activity can resume within two weeks.
 The body may take up to a year to adapt to its new configuration.
 Diet and exercise are advised to optimize results.
 Patients may report pain following surgery which can be treated with oral medication.
 Although the occurrence of complications is rare, Dr. Lin’s Boston patients can reduce the risk of developing potential problems after their tummy tuck procedure by carefully following the post-operative instructions.